ThorEnergyLab/PV_AI_Forecast/README.md

 ## Interactive Notebook (`pipeline.ipynb`)

-This Jupyter notebook serves as an interactive environment for data exploration, preprocessing, model training, and prediction testing.
-It contains step-by-step code snippets, visualizations, and explanations used during the development phase of the project.

-**Purpose:**
+This Jupyter notebook provides an interactive environment for:

-- Explore and clean historical data from MQTT and Solcast sources.
+Exploring and cleaning historical MQTT and Solcast data.

-- Prototype and train the neural network model.
+Prototyping and training the neural network model.

-- Visualize intermediate results and forecasts.
+Visualizing intermediate results and predictions.

-- Experiment with different data processing and model configurations.
+Experimenting with data processing and model configurations.

+Note:
+This notebook is for development and learning purposes.
+The production workflow is implemented in Python scripts (main.py, predict.py, etc.).
+Use the notebook to extend or explore the project, but it is not required for regular use.

 **Note:**
 This notebook is intended for development and experimentation.
 The production-ready code is organized in Python scripts (`main.py`, `predict.py`, etc.).
 You may use this notebook for further development or learning, but it is not required for running the production workflow.

+### Example Scripts
-### MQTT Data Collector Script / Skrypt do pobierania danych z MQTT
+MQTT Data Collector Script (mqtt_data_collector.py)

-This Python script connects to an MQTT broker, subscribes to a specified topic pattern, and saves incoming messages to a CSV file with timestamps.
-It runs continuously in the background, appending new data as it arrives.
+A simple example Python script that connects to an MQTT broker, subscribes to specific topic patterns, and appends incoming messages to a CSV file with timestamps.

+Note:
-The connection details (`BROKER`, `PORT`, `USERNAME`, `PASSWORD`, `TOPIC`) must be configured in the script before running.
-This script is intended as a simple example of how to collect data from your inverter or other MQTT-enabled devices for further processing and analysis.
+Connection details (BROKER, PORT, USERNAME, PASSWORD, TOPIC) must be configured in the script before running.
+This script serves as a basic example for collecting data from your inverter or other MQTT-enabled devices for further processing.

----

-Ten skrypt Pythona łączy się z brokerem MQTT, subskrybuje wskazany wzorzec tematów (topic pattern) i zapisuje przychodzące wiadomości do pliku CSV z dokładnym czasem.
-Skrypt działa ciągle w tle, dopisując dane na bieżąco.

-Dane dostępowe do brokera (`BROKER`, `PORT`, `USERNAME`, `PASSWORD`, `TOPIC`) należy ustawić w pliku przed uruchomieniem.
-Skrypt jest prostym przykładem na pobieranie danych z falownika lub innych urządzeń MQTT do dalszej analizy i przetwarzania.

 ## Example Historical Data Downloader

-The script `solcast_history_downloader.py` is an example tool for fetching historical solar radiation data from Solcast API.
-It requires setting your Solcast API key as an environment variable `SOLCAST_API_KEY`.
+This script fetches historical solar radiation data from the Solcast API.
+It requires your API key to be set as the environment variable SOLCAST_API_KEY.

+Important:
-Please note this script is currently untested outside Jupyter Notebook and should be used as a starting point.
+This script is currently untested outside the Jupyter notebook environment and should be considered a starting point for your own implementation.